stripe/stripe-apps/README.md

 <h2> Publishing </h2>

-Built an app?
-Want to publish it to everyone on Stripe?
-Publishing your app to the Stripe App Marketplace is rolling out to all developers in the coming months.
-In the meantime, you can request early access to publishing your app to Stripe App Marketplace by filling in this [form](https://stripe.co1.qualtrics.com/jfe/form/SV_6SbwKWloqeiCJw2).
+Built an app and want to publish it to everyone on Stripe?
+Publishing to the [Stripe App Marketplace](https://marketplace.stripe.com/) will be available in the coming months.

+In the meantime, we encourage you to continue preparing your app for publishing to the marketplace by:
+Ensuring your app meets the marketplace [review requirements](https://stripe.com/docs/stripe-apps/review-requirements) and [listing guidelines](https://stripe.com/docs/stripe-apps/listing-guidelines).
+Checking out our design [best practices](https://stripe.com/docs/stripe-apps/listing-guidelines) and sample apps.
+Watching for updates on [GitHub Discussions](https://github.com/stripe/stripe-apps/discussions).
+Joining the discussion on [Discord](https://discord.com/invite/stripe) in the [Stripe Apps channel](https://discord.com/channels/841573134531821608/974592073229549638).

 © Stripe